Gothol/designv2/REVISION.md

 * Added variables for all colours in layoutgrid.less
 * Added variables for colors on logo and links
 * Added background-color, color and columns to footer-coulmn wrap insteda of footer-inner wrap to fix minor grafic failure in the footer.
+* changed backgroundcolor on header. flash, breadcrumb and footer columns to make more contrast against other themes in kmom04

 Version 4.0.0 (2019-12-16)
 ----------------------------------------